zacharyfmarion/Mini/README.md

 ## Setting up

-Install the dependencies in the Gemfile with ``.
+Install the dependencies in the Gemfile with `bundle install` (run `gem install bundle` if you don't have it already).
 It's way more legit if you make `mini.rb` an executable so go ahead and chmod the crap out of it:

 ```
 chmod 777 mini.rb      <-- Because '777' is always a good idea, right?